UMBC-EEHPC/AIdeckTestbed/README.md

 source SourceToolchain.sh
 ```

-The build script will pause at least twice, once to ask for the password in order to install OpenOCD, and again in order for you to follow the steps to acquire AutoTiler
+The build script will pause at least twice, once to ask for a password in order to install OpenOCD using sudo, and again in order for you to follow some steps to acquire the AutoTiler library.

-Once building the Toolchain is completed, one can build the AIdeckTestbed with the following commands.
+Once the toolchain is finished building, one can build the AIdeckTestbed with the following commands.

 ```bash
 meson build --cross-file ai_deck.ini